Chrrxs/CTN/README.md

 1. Download and extract this repository
 2. Open command prompt in the directory where you extracted CTN and type `npm i` then wait for all the modules to install
-3. Edit the settings file with your webhook and mention
+3. Edit the settings file with your webhook/mention settings/and cookie
 4. Type `node app.js` in command prompt to run CTN

 # How to setup (Linux)